richtastic/ff/src/3DR/wiki/app.md

 refinement - dates
-12/20 - dropping poorest sparse F/R based on defined criteria 12/23 - pair/triple/scale -> absolute graph 'generalization'
+12/20 x dropping poorest sparse F/R based on defined criteria 12/23 x pair/triple/scale -> absolute graph 'generalization' 12/27 - skeleton and group and final BA algorithm defined 12/?? - loading all tracks into their groups
+12/?? - BA on groups/tracks
+12/?? - combining grouped BA into final BA init
+12/?? - BA on final group
+12/?? - hole filling?
-12/27 - skeleton and group and final BA algorithm defined 12/31 - dense pair candidate decisions
+12/31 - dense pair candidate decisions
 		- want to have a bunch up to a point
 		- minimum 2 other neighbors to create triple